UndarkAido/Minecraft-Plus/README.md

 [*Read Mojang's original announcment on the Minecraft Blog*]()

-A tweaked version of *Minecraft Plus!*, Mincreaft's 2021 Apirl Fool's joke.
+A tweaked version of *Minecraft Plus!*, Minecraft's 2021 April Fool's joke.

 ## Changes
 * URLs are now relative for rehosting